 Consistency is the key ingredient to clean communication between you and your dog.
 That means promptly reacting the same way every time to any significant behavior your dog acts out.
 Rules must be black and white for your dog.
 If you are inconsistent, your dog will test the rules more often to try and figure out when they can and can’t get away with things.

 Miranda Genetti graduated first and top of her class at the Tom Rose School for professional dog trainers.
-Previously in the dog arena doing conformation, rally, obedience, and agility.
+She was previously in the dog arena doing conformation, rally, obedience, and agility.
 She has been seen before on TV for the Purina National Championship with her own dogs.